-People who stay up late and have trouble getting out of bed in the morning have a higher risk of dying than morning people, according to a bluntly worded study from the United Kingdom.
+People who stay up late and have trouble getting out of bed in the morning have a higher risk of dying than morning people, according to a bluntly worded study released in April 2018 from the United Kingdom.

 The research, involving nearly half a million people, found that those who called themselves "evening people" were 10 percent more likely to die in the 6 1/2-year period of the study over self-described morning people.

 "Night owls trying to live in a morning lark world may have health consequences for their bodies," co-author Kristen Knutson, associate professor of neurology at Northwestern University Feinberg School of Medicine, said in a statement.

 The study adds to other research that has found negative health impacts of being a night owl.
 Other studies have found that those who prefer to keep later hours are more likely to develop diabetes, muscle loss and metabolic syndrome, which includes high blood pressure, high blood sugar levels and abnormal cholesterol levels.
 A comprehensive review published in November 2018 of additional studies shows that night owls may be suffering from these health problems because they tend to eat later at night, drink more alcohol and caffeine, consume more sugar and eat fewer fruits and vegetables.